 Congratulations on your new pressure cooker, and welcome to a whole new world of home cooking.
 At Prestige, we’ve been making pressure cookers for decades and have developed extensive expertise in the quick cooking they afford busy families.
+At this point, you might still be cautious of exactly how to use a pressure cooker or wondering how does a pressure cooker work, but no to worry!
 Here are our tips on getting the most out of your pressure cooker, from keeping safe to cleaning.

 Think about your needs